Acupuncture: Decline

 By the end of the Song dynasty (1279 AD), acupuncture had lost much of its status in China.
 It became rarer in the following centuries, and was associated with less prestigious professions like alchemy, shamanism, midwifery and moxibustion.
 Additionally, by the 18th century, scientific rationality was becoming more popular than traditional superstitious beliefs.
 By 1757 a book documenting the history of Chinese medicine called acupuncture a "lost art".
 Its decline was attributed in part to the popularity of prescriptions and medications, as well as its association with the lower classes.

 In 1822, the Chinese Emperor signed a decree excluding the practice of acupuncture from the Imperial Medical Institute.
 He said it was unfit for practice by gentlemen-scholars.
 In China acupuncture was increasingly associated with lower-class, illiterate practitioners.
-It was restored for a time, but banned again in 1929 in favor of science-based Western medicine.
+It was restored for a time, but banned again in 1929 in favor of science-based medicine.
 Although acupuncture declined in China during this time period, it was also growing in popularity in other countries.